-As explained on the Preparing for the ARC page, we decided to cross the Atlantic in company because although we had clocked up a fair number of sea miles in our time, we had never crossed an ocean on our own.
-So we felt that this was best done in company and with the safety features that an organisation like the World Cruising Club offers.
-In fact we met up with several boats who had followed this exact logic and signed up for their ARC!
-So our logic wasn't too far off... and perhaps we weren't the wimps we generally make ourselves out to be!
-This first time round we were indeed very happy with the ARC organisation in Las Palmas; we attended several interesting seminars and some of the many social events held to create a bond between the 200-odd boats (with some 1000-plus participants involved).
-Because of our timetable constraints, due for instance to preparing Ngahue IV for an ocean crossing in Lanzarote, we were amongst the last boats to arrive in Las Palmas.
+As explained on the Preparing for the ARC page, we originally decided to cross the Atlantic in company because although we had clocked up a fair number of sea miles in our time, we had never crossed an ocean on our own.
+So we felt that this was best done in company and with the safety features that an organisation like the World Cruising Club reputedly offers.
+During our first ARC, we met up with several boats that had followed this same logic and signed up for their ARC!
+So our approach wasn't too far off...
+This first time round we were indeed very happy with the ARC organisation in Las Palmas.
+We attended several interesting seminars and some of the many social events held to create a bond between the 200-odd boats (with some 1000-plus participants involved).
+Because of our own timetable constraints (due to work still to be done at home and having to repair Ngahue IV for an ocean crossing in Lanzarote, we were amongst the last boats to arrive in Las Palmas.
 Thus, for instance, we missed a (probably very interesting - for us at least) seminar on two-handed crew sailing across; but managed to attend most others.
 On the plus side, we got the prize for the most romantic couple in the fancy dress party (see picture on Circumnavigation page 2) and were treated to a candle-light dinner at one of the restaurants overlooking the marina!
 Nice!

-The ARC organisation scrutinises each boat carefully for all required safety features that are needed by their reckoning.
-Our boat flunked the test because like all bigger Rassies, she doesn't have a hand operated bilge pump in the cockpit.
+The ARC organisation scrutinizes each boat carefully for all required safety features that are needed by their reckoning.
+Our boat flunked one test because, like all bigger Rassies, she doesn't have a hand operated bilge pump in the cockpit.
 Ours is inside the boat, and although it was described by the ARC checker as "a serious piece of kit", it doesn't comply with the ARC requirements.
-We baulked at installing a manual bilgepump in the cockpit, arguing that pumping water up 3 metres to discharge it overboard would require so much muscle power we would be exhausted after 5 minutes and too drained to get into the liferaft!
+We baulked at installing a manual bilge pump in the cockpit, arguing that pumping water up 3 metres to discharge it overboard would require so much muscle power we would be exhausted after 5 minutes and too drained to get into the life raft!
 On most bigger Rassies this particular requirement is waived, and a special document is signed by the skipper acknowledging that his boat will sink and that the ARC told him so: all very proper...
-Anyway, our boat has additional electric bilge pumps (the previous owner added two pumps to the shower drain complex and via additional Y-valves we can pump extra litres of water out of the boat with these pumps - although in truth, if you do get a big hole in the boat which you cannot repair, the liferaft remains your best option once the spreaders of the mast start touching the waves).
+Anyway, our boat has additional electric bilge pumps (the previous owner added two pumps to the shower drain complex and via additional Y-valves we can pump extra litres of water out of the boat with these pumps - although in truth, if you do get a big hole in the boat which you cannot repair, the life raft remains your best option once the spreaders of the mast start touching the waves).

 Water, fuel, energy and refrigeration on board: